Kamal Haasan: 1976–1979

-In 1976, Haasan appeared Balachander's Manmadha Leelai; this was followed by Oru Oodhappu Kan Simittugiradhu (directed by S. P. Muthuraman), which won him his third Filmfare Award.
+In 1976, Haasan appeared in Balachander's Manmadha Leelai; this was followed by Oru Oodhappu Kan Simittugiradhu (directed by S. P. Muthuraman), which won him his third Filmfare Award.
 Haasan later appeared in the Balachander drama Moondru Mudichu.
 Avargal (1977) concerned the women's movement and, for this role, he learned ventriloquism.
 It was remade in Telugu as Idi Katha Kaadu (1979), with Haasan reprising his role.
 16 Vayathinile, in which he played a village bumpkin, which won him a fourth consecutive Best Actor award.
 In 1977 Haasan starred in his first Kannada film, Kokila, the directorial debut of friend and mentor Balu Mahendra.
 That year he also appeared in a Bengali film, Kabita, a remake of the Tamil film Aval Oru Thodar Kathai.
 In 1978 Haasan made his Telugu film debut with a lead role in the cross-cultural romantic Maro Charitra, directed by Balachander.
 His fifth consecutive Filmfare Award resulted from Sigappu Rojakkal, a thriller in which he played a psychopathic sexual killer.
 He appeared in the Malayalam film Eeta, for which he won his sixth Filmfare Award.
 He first played opposite to the Sridevi in the 1977 Malayalam movie Satyavan Savithri directed by P.G.
 Viswambharan, this combination was later on well-accepted and celebrated.
 In the 1979 Telugu film Sommokadidi Sokokadidi, Haasan played two parts.
 This was also his first collaboration with director Singeetam Srinivasa Rao.
 He appeared in the musical Ninaithale Inikkum, a snake-horror film Neeya and Kalyanaraman.
 At the end of the 1970s he had six regional Best Actor Filmfare Awards, including four consecutive Best Tamil Actor Awards.